gas/tea_watch/README.en.md

 2. Open the file with a text editor.
 You will see a `[strings]` section with all the English phrases commented out.

-3. Uncomment the lines and translate the text to the language you want.
-For example, for French:
+3. Uncomment the lines and translate them if you want.
+French example:

     ```toml
  [strings]
  monitoring = "Surveillance"
  filter_prompt = "Filtrer: "
  total_events = "Événements"
-    # ...and so on.
+    # ...etc.
  ````
-4. Save the file.
-Next time you run `tea_watch`, it will appear in your language!